 Suggested Age: High school

-The worksheet talks about how one item might be a need for one person, but more of a want for another (and the fact that there’s gray areas, too).
+The worksheet talks about how one item might be a need for one person, but more of a want for another (and the fact that there are gray areas, too).

-Then, students are asked to determine whether a list of items/services are a need or want.
+Then, students are asked to determine whether a list of items/services is a need or want.

 Psst: don't forget to check out these money worksheets for 2nd grade, financial literacy activities for high school students (PDFs), and fun budgeting activities PDFs.